intensive acting courses

 Personally, I find the learning process with actors in the rehearsal room as rewarding as making a show for an audience.
 So, throughout my career, my focus has been on crafting shows and teaching classes aimed at helping actors understand subtext, explore the layers beneath dialogue, listen and respond authentically to scene partners, and stay present and engaged onstage while truthfully reacting to circumstances.

-At Clasrúm you will develop a bespoke toolbox of practical techniques to build your confidence, authenticity and adaptabilty.
+You will develop a bespoke toolbox of practical techniques to build your confidence, authenticity and adaptability.

 Clasrùm 1